om-ai-lab/VL-CheckList/README.md

 ## Updates
 - 07/04/2022: VL-CheckList paper on arxiv https://arxiv.org/abs/2207.00221
 - 07/12/2022: Updated object, relation, attribute splits/dataset
-- 08/01/2022: Release the initial code and an example model
+- 08/01/2022: Release the initial code and example models

 ## Introduction
 This repository is the official project page for (VL-CheckList).